 Walk through 19 State Rooms for a glimpse inside one of the few working royal palaces remaining in the world today.
 Step inside the rooms the Queen uses to entertain official guests and see priceless pieces of art from the Royal Collection, including exquisite paintings by Rubens, Canaletto and Rembrandt.

 Finally, step outside for a tour of the palace’s gardens, a walled oasis in the middle of London which is home to 30 different species of bird and more than 350 different wild flowers.
+Book now

 Buckingham Palace State Rooms and Royal Mews